rydmike/flex_seed_scheme/README.md

 <img src="https://github.com/rydmike/flex_seed_scheme/blob/master/doc_assets/corepalettes.png?raw=true?" alt="palettes"/>

+The above color tones in the above palettes are then mapped to `ColorScheme` colors.
+Mapping is different for light and dark theme mode in order to create a color scheme with suitable contrast.
-With the example `FlexTones.vivid` setup, the light `ColorScheme` is mapped as shown below:
+With the example `FlexTones.vivid` setup used in `tones`, the light `ColorScheme` is mapped as shown below:

 <img src="https://github.com/rydmike/flex_seed_scheme/blob/master/doc_assets/colorscheme.png?raw=true?" alt="colorscheme"/>

-And the dark `ColorScheme` as:
+And the dark `ColorScheme` becomes:

 <img src="https://github.com/rydmike/flex_seed_scheme/blob/master/doc_assets/colorscheme_dark.png?raw=true?" alt="colorscheme_dark"/>

+We can, for example, see that in light mode, the primary tone 30, is assigned to `ColorScheme.primary` color and tone 90 to `primaryContainer`.
+In dark mode they get tones 80 and 20.
+Similar assignments are repeated for secondary, tertiary, error colors and all the surface and background colors.
+It is this mapping that `FlexTones` gives you control over.

 ### Define ThemeData